 About This Worksheet

-This worksheet consists of a small information paragraph followed by self-reflection questions.
-The self-reflection questions are geared toward having the patient look at the situation objectively and consider the external factors that are contributing to the ANTs.
+The Challenging Negative Thoughts worksheet consists of an information paragraph followed by self-reflection questions.
+The self-reflection questions are geared toward having the client look at the situation objectively and consider the external factors that are contributing to the ANTs.